tmds/s2i-dotnetcore/2.0/README.md

 * **DOTNET_TEST_PROJECTS**

     Used to specify the list of test projects to run.
-This must be folders containing `project.json`. `dotnet test` is invoked for each folder.
+This must be folders containing a `csproj` file. `dotnet test` is invoked for each folder.
 Defaults to ``.

 * **DOTNET_CONFIGURATION**